Pain Tracker App Privacy Policy v.1.4

 We understand that your migraine diary entries are personal and sensitive.
 We take appropriate security measures to protect your data against unauthorized access or disclosure.
 These measures include:

 - Encrypted Transmission: The communication between your device and our servers is secured using HTTPS/TLS encryption.
 Whether you are using the web app or the Telegram bot, your data in transit is encrypted.
-(Telegram chats are also encrypted between your app and Telegram’s servers; and our server’s connection to Telegram is via secure API.)
+(Telegram chats are also encrypted between your app and Telegram's servers; our server's connection to Telegram is via secure API.)

 - Cloudflare Security: By leveraging Cloudflare, we add an extra layer of protection against common web threats (malicious bots, DDoS attacks, etc.).
 Cloudflare's firewall and filtering help block suspicious or malicious traffic before it reaches our servers.

-- Monitoring and Updates: We monitor the Service for any security issues and keep our software and libraries up-to-date with security patches.
+- Monitoring and Updates: We monitor the Service for security issues and keep our software and libraries up-to-date with security patches.
 In the event of any data breach or security incident affecting your personal data, we will notify affected users and the relevant authorities as required by law.

 Data Retention